🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 I just don't understand the black.

-Is it a racist reference?
+Is it a racist reference or a black girl reference?

 I don't know.